jcastle0/ldtportfolio/work.md

 ## Online Learning Fellows 2016 Faculty Course, Module 2: Pedagogical Design in Online Courses

 As part of my job at the Office of Online Learning, I worked with the design team to revise the professional learning materials for the Online Learning Fellows program.
 The module that I took lead on dealt with the instructional design in online courses.
-The goal of the module is to help faculty think through thier instruction in a systematic way so that they can produce a design document that will serve as a roadmap for their course development effort.
+The goal of the module is to help faculty think through their instruction in a systematic way so that they can produce a design document that will serve as a roadmap for their course development effort.
 A screenshot of the module contents is below.

 [OLF Course Screenshot](
 https://drive.google.com/file/d/0BzGBrRPyWKaxS2VnYVc5ZkRZb1k/view?usp=sharing